How Do Glasses Work?

 Two main types of lenses

-Bends the light towards the bottom and top of the lens, pushing the focal point back to the retina.
-The stronger the lens, the closer the focal point is to the lens
+Convex/Plus (+) lens corrects farsightedness.
+It bends the light towards the bottom and top of the lens, pushing the focal point back to the retina.
+The stronger the lens, the closer the focal point is to the lens.

-Spreads the light away from the center of the lens and moves the focal point up.
-The stronger the lens, the farther the focal point is from the lens
+Concave/Minus (-) lens corrects nearsightedness It spreads the light away from the center of the lens and moves the focal point up.
+The stronger the lens, the farther the focal point is from the lens.

 Diopters (D) express the lens strength and indicate how much the light is bent